Skip to nav Skip to content

 Credits: 1 AMA PRA Category 1 Credit

-Pediatric Grand Rounds are sponsored by the office of Continuing Medical Education, Eastern Virginia Medical School.
-Pediatric Grand Rounds are held weekly at Brickhouse Auditorium at CHKD and are attended by faculty, community faculty, house staff and medical residents and students.
+Pediatric Grand Rounds are sponsored by the office of Continuing Medical Education, Macon & Joan Brock Virginia Health Sciences at Old Dominion University.
+Pediatric Grand Rounds are held on the 1st and 4th Monday of the month at Brickhouse Auditorium at CHKD and are attended by faculty, community faculty, house staff and medical residents and students.

 Grand Rounds is telecast at the following locations: